Matze2/Matze/Git_and_GitHub_Notes.md

 ## Branches

-Which remote and local branches are available in this repository:
+Which local branches are available in this repository:

 	$ git branch

-Which remote and local branches are available in this repository:
+Which remote and local branches are available in this repository with details:

 	$ git branch -av